 If it doesn’t prevent the worker from performing their duties, consider removing their name or phone number from public information.

 Notify the police and workplace security immediately of any emails or phone calls that breach a restraining order.

 Ask the person experiencing the violence to keep a record of emails and phone calls.
 This can be used as evidence to help obtain a restraining order or prove an existing order has been breached.

 Resources for people affected by domestic violence

 1800Respect (external link): the national sexual assault, domestic family violence counselling service

-Engender Equality (external link): a Hobart-based not-for-profit providing specialist counselling services for women who are currently or have experienced family and domestic violence
+Engender Equality (external link): a Hobart-based not-for-profit that provides specialist counselling services for women who are currently experiencing or have experienced family and domestic violence

 One in Three (external link): for male victims of domestic violence